 Depreciation expense can be calculated using the following methods:

-Straight-line is the most commonly used method for determining the depreciation for reporting.
-Under this method, the depreciation amount remains the same each year for the entire life of the asset.
+Straight-line depreciation method is the most commonly used method for determining the depreciation for reporting.
+Under this method, the depreciation amount remains the same each year for the asset’s entire life.

 Under this method, it is calculated as follows:

 Depreciation = (original cost- salvage value) / depreciable life

-Under this method, an asset depreciates more in the early years than the later.
-Hence, more depreciation is reported in the initial years of the life of the asset and less in the later years.
+Under accelerated depreciation method, an asset depreciates more in the early years than in the latter.
+Hence, more depreciation is reported in the initial years of the asset’s life and less in the later years.
 As a result, the accelerated method lowers the net income in the initial years and increases it in the later years as compared to the straight-line method.

 Double declining balance method is the most common accelerated depreciation method.
 Under this, the annual depreciation is calculated as: